AHRC Council Membership - The AHRC is governed by its Council, which is responsible for overall strategic direction and financial management.

-Remuneration Committee Members - The Remuneration Committee is responsible for advising the AHRC Council on matters relating to remuneration and other pay-related matters for senior members of staff.
+Remuneration Committee - The UKRI Remuneration Committee is responsible for advising the AHRC Council on matters relating to remuneration and other pay-related matters for senior members of staff.

 Advisory Board Members - The Advisory Board advises the AHRC Council on the development of strategies that reflect the Arts and Humanities Research Council's Royal Charter and the challenges facing arts and humanities research.
 It develops and recommends priorities, programmes, and other initiatives that will deliver the AHRC’s strategies, and monitor and report on their progress.

 About the Peer Review College - The AHRC is fundamentally committed to competitive bidding and assessment by process of peer review.
 Peer Review College (PRC) members form a key part of this system, which is designed to ensure that peer review is conducted with the utmost attention to fairness and transparency, and to the requirements of academic rigour.
 Management of the PRC is overseen by the Senior Management Team (SMT).